actions-marketplace-validations/dutterbutter_foundry-zksync-toolchain/README.md

-## `foundry-toolchain` Action
+## `foundry-zksync-toolchain` Action

+🚀 **This repository is a fork of the `foundry-toolchain` action, adapted to support `foundry-zksync`, which is a fork of Foundry.**
+💡 Full credit goes to the original authors for their work! 🙏

-This GitHub Action installs [Foundry](https://github.com/foundry-rs/foundry), the blazing fast, portable and modular toolkit for Ethereum application development.
+This GitHub Action installs [Foundry-ZKsync](https://github.com/matter-labs/foundry-zksync), the blazing fast, portable and modular toolkit for ZKsync application development.

 ### Example workflow